akasher/CaTeX/CONTRIBUTING.md

 ### Fork the CaTeX repository

-* Ensure you have configured an SSH key with GitHub; see [GitHub's directions](https://help.github.com/articles/generating-ssh-keys/).
+* Ensure you have configured an SSH key with GitHub; see [GitHub's directions][ssh key].
 * Fork [this repository][repo] using the "Fork" button in the upper right corner of the GitHub page.
 * Clone the forked repo: `git clone git@github.com:<your_github_user_name>/CaTeX.git`
 * Navigate into the project: `cd CaTeX`

-[//]: # (todo replace with correct link)

-* Add this repo as a remote repository: `git remote add upstream git@github.com:creativecreatorormaybenot/CaTeX.git`
+* Add this repo as a remote repository: `git remote add upstream git@github.com:simpleclub/CaTeX.git`

 ### Create pull requests